Affelino/gameboard-ui-protocol/README.md

 Depending on the implementation level, some of the protocol messages may not be required.

 📄 For an overview of possible capability levels, see [ProtocolLevels.md](./ProtocolLevels.md).
-📄 Special considerations of using simple protocol like this to implement chess UI, see [GameboardUserInterface.md](./GameboardUserInterface.md).
+📄 Special considerations of using a simple protocol like this to implement a chess UI, see [GameboardUserInterface.md](./GameboardUserInterface.md).
+🔧 Reference hardware and firmware used to test and develop this protocol will be available in the [gameboard_hw_fw](https://github.com/Affelino/gameboard_hw_fw) repository.

 Part of the **NoEi project series**.